Forsyth-Creations/ros_rigor/LIVING_DOC.md

 ros2 topic pub /swerve_a/rqst_pivot_direction std_msgs/msg/Float64 "{data: 0}"

+# Goal 5.5: Simulate the Sensors

 # Goal 6: Write basic Robot Control Code

+# Goal 6.5: (Maybe) Use Isaac to create a locomotion policy based on Reinforcement Learning

 # Goal 7: Run that code on Raspberry Pi, with simulated Sensors

 # Goal 8: Orchestrate Testing from PC to Pi

 # Goal 9: Compile Data from Testing to Come to a Conclusion